 - Cultural and physical factors in the history and development of traditional external wall coatings in Scotland

-Environmental History has long been one of Stirling’s strengths, with specialised modules available to undergraduates, as well as part of our MSc Heritage.
-Students undertaking MSc dissertations are supervised, where appropriate, in a collaboration of History staff and colleagues in the Faculty of Biological and Environmental Science.
-We offer a MRes Historical Research with an Environmental History strand, an excellent foundation for a PhD History.
+Environmental History has also long been one of Stirling’s strengths, with specialised modules available to undergraduates.
+We offer an MRes Historical Research with an Environmental History strand, which offers an excellent foundation for a PhD History.
 Recent and current Environmental History PhD topics include:

 - Landscapes of perception: reclaiming the Athabasca Oil Sands and the Sydney Tar Pond